Comité Spécial du Katanga: Early years (1900–1910)

 In 1900-1901 the CSK signed an agreement with the entrepreneur Robert Williams and the British Tanganyika Concessions (TCL).

 TCL was authorized to prospect for minerals in Katanga for five years, and to exploit the mines that were found with CSK for 30 years.

 The term was eventually extended to 89 years.

 The CSK created the Compagnie de Chemin de fer du Katanga (CFK) in 1902.

 It had a capital of 1,000,000 francs.

 The Congo Free State held 2,400 shares and Robert Williams held 1,600 shares.

 The CFK was to build rail links to the region where the city of Elisabethville (Lubumbashi) would be founded.

 One line would connect to the Rhodesian railways at Sakania, while another would connect to the port of Bukama on the Lualaba River.

 Under the direction of Jean Jadot of the Société Générale de Belgique, this bank participated in setting up three mining-related companies in the Congo Free State: the Union Minière du Haut-Katanga (UMHK), the Société Internationale Forestière et Minière du Congo (Forminière) and the Compagnie du Chemin de Fer du Bas-Congo au Katanga (BCK).

 The UMHK was founded in 1906 to develop mines in Katanga.

 It was also to participate in building a railway to carry material and equipment to the mines and to take away the extracted minerals.

 The UMHK came from a compromise between the Free State and the Compagnie de Katanga as owners through the CSK, the TCL who had found the mines, and the TCL and Société Générale de Belgique who would fund their exploitation.

 UMHK was founded as a joint venture between the Compagnie du Katanga, the CSK and TCL.

 The Compagnie du Katanga was in turn a subsidiary of the Compagnie du Congo pour le Commerce et l'Industrie (CCCI), which was controlled by the Société Générale de Belgique.

 The BCK was founded on 31 October 1906 by the CSK', the Congo Free State and the Société Générale de Belgique to build a rail link from Bukama in Katanga to Port Franqui on the Kasai River, from where mining products could be shipped down to Léopoldville.

 Jadot was made managing director of the BCK.

-With the creation of he UMHK the CSK was no longer directly involved in mining.
+With the creation of the UMHK the CSK was no longer directly involved in mining.

 It was also released from having to administer the territory, and became mainly concerned with asset management.

 Émile Wangermée was made representative of the CSK, effectively governor of Katanga, in 1906.

 Later he became representative in Kafubu.

 In 1910 he became governor of Katanga, holding office until 1917.